Skip to main content

 }'

-The external_id is stored on the connection and returned in all API responses and event payloads for that connection.
+The external_id is stored on the credential and returned in all API responses and event payloads for that credential.

 Constraints